Anjana-achariya/TinyLlama/README.md

-# TinyLlama
+# TinyLlama and Mistral
-Anime Q&amp;A System with Haystack &amp; TinyLlama
+Anime Q&amp;A System with Haystack &amp; TinyLlama ;Mistral

 This project implements an anime question-answering system using Haystack, TinyLlama (served locally via Ollama), and Gradio.
 The system allows users to ask questions about a dataset of anime information, and it generates contextually relevant, natural language answers.